MindviewLLC/MindviewLLC-hugo/content/speaking/index.md

 conferences that are paying my expenses, however, I only ask for expenses and don't ask for a speaking honorarium.

+## AV Requirements

+I give presentations from my notebook computer (a Dell Windows 10 Machine with HDMI connector), so unless otherwise specified you should provide a computer projection system that will handle at least Super VGA output of **1024 x 768**.
+If the room or audience warrants it, you should also provide a PA system and microphone.
+If I'm giving a straight presentation without exercises that should be enough.
+If there are exercises, everyone usually brings notebook computers with the appropriate tools loaded and pre-tested (unless you have a training room equipped with computers).

 # Inquiries

 Check the [Event list](/events) for conflicts.
 You may also find that an event is